e-vents/markdowns/TypeScript - Basics.md

     firstName: 'max',
     age: 30
 };
+/*

-// here you have to specify the corresponding names of the original obejcts keys.
+here you have to specify the corresponding names of the original obejcts keys.
-// assinging the value to a new key with a different identifier is possible though. const { firstName: givenName, age } = person;
+Assinging the value to a new key with a different identifier is possible though.
+*/
+const { firstName: givenName, age } = person;
 console.log(givenName, age);
 ````